robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Just here, Bree."
 His fingers moved respectfully over the material.
 "It would give the chemise a nice silhouette, but without binding or bunching."

-Sarah studied him.
-Her face had lost some of its hardness.
+I noticed Sarah studying him, watching his hands, his eyes.
+Her face lost some of its hardness.

+---

 Two days later, Bree collected her jacket and Sarah's chemise.

 "Oh, that feels so much better," Bree exclaimed, pulling the jacket on over her hoodie.
 "You're a magician, Charlie."

-Charlie's smile went a bit crooked.
+Charlie's smile went a bit crooked as Bree thrust her arm forward, away from him this time.
 I could see he was eyeing seams nervously.

 They held.